langchain-ai/langchain/docs/ecosystem/pgvector.md

 ```

 PGVector embedding size is not autodetected.
 If you are using ChatGPT or any other embedding with 1536 dimensions
 default is fine.
-If you are going to use for example HuggingFaceEmbeddings you need to set the environment variable named `PGVECTOR_ADA_TOKEN_COUNT`
+If you are going to use for example HuggingFaceEmbeddings you need to set the environment variable named `PGVECTOR_VECTOR_SIZE`
-to the needed value, In case of HuggingFaceEmbeddings is would be: `PGVECTOR_ADA_TOKEN_COUNT=768`
+to the needed value, In case of HuggingFaceEmbeddings is would be: `PGVECTOR_VECTOR_SIZE=768`

 ### Usage